devhaocui/LeetCode/238ProductOfArrayExceptSelf/idea.md

 - then multiple each index of the arrays to get our result.

 ## Solution 3: Storing both the prefix and suffix

 - Similar to solution 2, but instead of having multiple arrays we can save memory by calculating the prefix into the result array, then using calculating the postfix and apply it with the result array.
 This should save us memory since we have now removed prefix and postfix arrays.
+Now we only have a result[] array.